Jason Scott Lee

-Jason Scott Lee (李截 (Lǐ Jié); born November 19, 1966) is an American actor and martial artist.
+Jason Scott Lee (born November 19, 1966) is an American actor and martial artist.
 He played Mowgli in Disney's 1994 live-action adaptation of The Jungle Book and Bruce Lee in the 1993 martial arts film Dragon: The Bruce Lee Story.

 Personal life

 Lee was born in Los Angeles.
 He was raised in Hawaii and is of Hawaiian and Chinese descent.
 He attended school at Pearl City High School.

-Lee has been married to Diana Chan since 2008.

 Career

 Lee started his acting career with small roles in Born in East L.A.
 (1987) and Back to the Future Part II (1989).
 In 1990, he appeared in the television film The Lookalike.
 In 1992, he played his first leading role in the romantic drama Map of the Human Heart.
 In 1993, he portrayed Bruce Lee in the biopic Dragon: The Bruce Lee Story.

 Lee has trained in Bruce Lee's martial art Jeet Kune Do since portraying Lee and continues to train and became a certified instructor under former Bruce Lee student Jerry Poteet.
 He is not related to Bruce Lee.
 In 1994, he starred in Rapa-Nui and as Mowgli in the live-action adaptation of Rudyard Kipling's The Jungle Book with Lena Headey and John Cleese.
 Lee was originally considered for the role of Liu Kang in the 1995 film Mortal Kombat, but Lee turned down the role and was replaced by Robin Shou instead.
-He was also cast to star in the immigrant epic An American Dream to be filmed by Michael Cimino in 1997, but this fell apart.
-In 1998, he played the main villain Caine 607 in the science fiction film Soldier, along with Kurt Russell and Mortal Kombat film director Paul Anderson.
-In 2000, he played Aladdin in the miniseries Arabian Nights.
-He did voice-over work for the 2002 Disney animated film Lilo & Stitch.
+He was also cast to star in the immigrant epic An American Dream to be filmed by Michael Cimino in 1997.

-Lee went on to appear in several direct-to-video films such as Dracula II: Ascension (2001), Timecop 2: The Berlin Decision (2003), and The Prophecy: Forsaken (2005).
-Lee is among the actors, producers and directors interviewed in the documentary The Slanted Screen (2006), directed by Jeff Adachi, about the representation of Asian and Asian American men in Hollywood.